 A single Retirement Subaccount will be established when the Account Holder registers with M-RETS.
 An Account Holder may establish additional Retirement Subaccounts at their discretion, as needed.
 A Retirement Subaccount is used as a repository for M-RETS Certificates that the Account Holder wants to designate as retired.
 An Account Holder may want to retire certificates for any number of reasons, including, but not limited to: demonstrating compliance with a renewable mandate, retiring certificates on behalf of green power customers, or making claims about the air quality benefits of the renewable certificates.
 M-RETS Certificates in the Retirement Subaccount are no longer transferable to another party, and serve as an electronic record or proof of retirement.
-M-RETS Certificates in the Retirement Subaccount, including another Retirement Subaccount (i.e. if an Account Holder has multiple Retirement Subaccounts).
+M-RETS Certificates in the Retirement Subaccount also cannot be transferred into any other Account, including another Retirement Subaccount (i.e. if an Account Holder has multiple Retirement Subaccounts).
 The Retirement Subaccount is effectively the last resting place for an M-RETS Certificate.